 The ToK Exhibition weighs 33% of your total ToK grade.
 This process requires you to create an exhibition of three objects that come along with a commentary.

 This commentary is added to help in highlighting the concepts that you have learned with these objects, in relation to your subject in school.

 This exhibition is strict and students are to perform individually and not in groups.
 This ensures that your chosen objects don't overlap or mix with some other student in your class.

 These three objects are picked out through the context of your assessment prompt, which you’ll narrow down from 35 different prompts given to you.

-The complete process of finishing your ToK exhibition includes
+The complete process of finishing the essay includes

-1. Preparing a file of the content of your exhibition.
-In this file you should add-in
+1. Preparing a file of the content of your exhibition

 - a clear title regarding the IA prompt that you’ve selected;

 - images of the three particular objects used;